warden-protocol/wardenprotocol/docs/docs/intro.md

 Welcome to the Documentation Site for the Warden Protocol!

-The Warden Protocol is a modular L1 blockchain for omnichain applications, "OApps".
-Our mission is to empower developers to simply launch secure OApps by giving them modular infrastructure for security, interoperability and chain abstraction.
+The Warden Protocol is a modular L1 blockchain for developers to deploy omnichain AI-driven applications.

 While our documentation site is a work in progress, it will become a comprehensive resource for navigating and building with ease on Warden.